Download this example as a Jupyter notebook or a Python script.

 This property reduces the granularity further to produce a single flattened list of substances across all legislations for all materials.

-The cell below uses the tabulate package to print a table of substances.
-Because we are using the impacted_substances property, we only have one list of ImpactedSubstance objects which covers both legislations and both materials.
+The following cell uses the tabulate package to print a table of substances.
+Because you are using the impacted_substances property, you only have one list of ImpactedSubstance objects, which covers both legislations and both materials.

 [8]: